-By the 22nd DSMR in 2011, preparations for two days of racing were finalized: sculling on Saturday and sweep on Sunday.
+By the 22nd DSMR in 2011, preparations for two days of racing were finalized: sculling on Saturday and sweep and quads on Sunday.
 This format, with approximately 50 races each day, has proven very successful, allowing a more relaxed, yet competitive atmosphere.
 The pressure of a one-day event subsided and the volunteers were very grateful.

 In 2019, a devastating heat wave forced DSMR to be scuttled when temperatures were over 100F and the heat index broke records.
 Covid-19 ended any hope for the regatta in 2020 and 2021.